isabella232/GSoC17/Journal/Week_11.md

  On
- the other hand, outermost tasks `outermostTasks` is a store for an array of tasks that are after the first fork (so they are upstream tasks that are after the first fork).
+ the other hand, outermost tasks `outermostTasks` is a store for an array of tasks that are after the first fork (so they are downstream tasks that are after the first fork).
 For storing these outermost tasks
  `join` wrapping `fork` is essential in current api, because otherwise we